Giselle

 1888 Revival

 In 1888 Thompson revived the ballet for Marta Draeger with Bardet again composing additions to the score.
-This was to be the last ballet that Bardet would edit for London as he retired from London and moved back to France.
+This was to be the last ballet that Bardet would revise for London as he retired from London and moved back to France at the end of the 1888 season.
 Butler (rumoured to be dissatisfied with not having yet received a promotion to première danseuse and being eclipsed by Nicholson) would also retire from the London stage that year, joining the troupe of the Théâtre Royal de la Monnaie in Brussels.

 Rôles